On boundary points of minimal continuously Hutchinson invariant sets: Boundary arcs

 \begin{lemma} $\minvset{CH}$ is locally connected at zeros and poles of $R$. \end{lemma}

-\begin{proof} If $z$ is a pole of $R$ it follows from Proposition 3.12 in \cite{AHN+24} and \cref{cor:KLalpha} that $\minvset{CH}$ is locally connected at $z$.
-Next, for $z$ a zero of $R$ it follows from the same corollary in the case $m\geq 2$ and the local portrait of $R(z)\partial_{z}$ and in the case $m=1$ from the fact that the backward trajectories of all nearby points to $z$ tend to $z$. \end{proof}
+\begin{proof} If $z_0$ is a pole of $R$ one can show using Proposition 3.12 in \cite{AHN+24} and Corollary~\ref{cor:KLalpha} that $\minvset{CH}$ is locally connected at $z_0$.
+Next, for $z_0$ a zero of $R$ it follows from the same corollary and by using the local portrait of $R(z)\partial_{z}$ near $z_0$. \end{proof}

 \begin{lemma} $\minvset{CH}$ is locally connected at all $z$, such that $\gamma_z$ is not a straight line. \end{lemma} \begin{proof}

 Since the integral curve $\gamma_z$ of vector field $R(z)\partial_{z}$ containing $z$ is not a straight line, some germ of the negative part $\gamma_z^-$ lies outside of $\mathfrak{I}_{R}$.
 Recall that if $y\in\minvset{CH}$ then the negative part $\gamma_y^-$ of $\gamma_y$ necessarily lies in $\minvset{CH}$.